What Is a Timeshare and How Does It Work?

 image of timeshare location

-When it comes to how timeshares work, ownership rules and availability vary based on the individual timeshare organization.
-Generally, your timeshare will be usable during certain periods of time.
+When it comes to how timeshares work, ownership rules and availability vary by timeshare organization.
+Generally, your timeshare will be usable during specific periods of time.

 Fixed-Week Timeshares